ddnexus/pagy/docs/how-to.md

 If you explicitly use the [i18n extra](extras/i18n.md), override the pagy target entries in your own custom dictionary (refer to the I18n official documentation).

-If you don't use the above extra (faster default) you can copy and edit the dictionary files that your app uses and configure pagy to use them.
+If you don't use the above extra (and rely on the pagy faster code) you can copy and edit the dictionary files that your app uses and configure pagy to use them.

 ||| pagy.rb (initializer)